 It is the number one cure for Malaria outside of the US.
 Within the US, it is not approved as a cure because it has not worked in some cases.
 Scientist believe this is due to the possibility that people stop taking it too soon when they start to feel better.

-Although it can be taken alone, The World Health Organization (WHO) recommends Artemisinin to be combined with other drugs called (ACT) to prevent the possibility of the parasites returning.
+Artemisinin is thought to stay in the body for three days, however, some of the parasites can have a slow appearance out of the liver.
+Although it can be taken alone, The World Health Organization (WHO) recommends Artemisinin to be combined with other drugs called ACT’s (Artemisinin combination therapies) to prevent the possibility of the parasites returning.

 For shorter trips, it is suggested to take 100-200mg, three times a day for a few days before and after trips to malaria prone locations.